Hannah's web log

 We mistakenly assume that each generation is more progressive than the last, but this is not borne out in reality.
 Perhaps most disheartening is the realization that what we consider "progress" in women's issues proves remarkably fragile.
 Rights once considered secure can be eroded.
 Norms once thought permanently shifted can easily revert.
 We like to think of progress as inevitable.
 But it's not.
 It's situational.
 Conditional.
 Reversible.
 The Overton window slides both ways.

 We've witnessed this pattern repeatedly throughout history.
 The women who worked in factories during World War II were sent home when the men returned.
 The sexual liberation of the 1960s gave way to different forms of objectification.
-Today, reproductive rights, once considered settled law, face renewed challenges.
-Women's rights, bodily autonomy, even basic safety in public - these can all be snatched back when the culture shifts.
+Today, women's rights, bodily autonomy, even basic safety in public - these can all be snatched back when the culture shifts.
 This suggests a sobering truth: progress in gender relations isn't a steady march forward but rather a series of advances and retreats, shaped by cultural, economic, and political forces beyond any individual's control.

 The Eternal Battle of the Sexes